Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that could impact this area: Harris Crossing Estate, TropiQ - Townsville Tropical Intelligence and Health Precinct, Willows Shopping Centre Redevelopment, Annandale Christian College Master Plan.
-The following list details those likely most relevant.
+AreaSearch has identified three projects likely impacting the area: Harris Crossing Estate, TropiQ - Townsville Tropical Intelligence and Health Precinct, Willows Shopping Centre Redevelopment, Annandale Christian College Master Plan.
+Most relevant are listed below.

 Professional plan users can use the search below to filter and access additional projects.